BjornWilliams/DocsVersaTul/docs/source/caching.rst

 Components
 -----------
-``ICacheProvider<T>``: Interaction can be achieved through the Cache Provider Interface.
+``ICacheProvider<T>`` :Interaction can be achieved through the Cache Provider Interface.
-``MemCacheProvider<T>``: Default Concrete implementation of the Cache Provider interface.
+``MemCacheProvider<T>`` :Default Concrete implementation of the Cache Provider interface.
-``ICacheConfiguration``: The Configuration interface for accessing default configurations ``CacheConfiguration``: Default Concrete implementation of the configuration interface.
+``ICacheConfiguration`` :The Configuration interface for accessing default configurations ``CacheConfiguration`` :Default Concrete implementation of the configuration interface.

 Code Examples
 -------------